scuzzydude/asimov/asimov.md

 *The Curse of The Asterisk* is no matter how much money they spend on players, or how many hats and jersey they might sell, no matter what movie stars show up at their games, the Yankees and the Dodgers will never be as valuable in the genius economy as the Astros.

-And even though I've spelled out how I was going to implement the curse, I don't think the Dodger and Yankee fans will be able to figure it out.
+And even though I've spelled out how I am going to implement the curse, I don't think the Dodger and Yankee fans will be able to figure it out.
 I guess I'll get a reputation as a cheater.

 You know what?
 I'll be in some good company.